ethereumclassic/Awesome-ETC/README.md

 ## DApp Environment
 ### Games
 - [Arena Racing](https://arena.highlander.network/) - 5 players enter the stage to race to the finish.
 Every player pays 0.1 ETC to race.
 1 player in the Arena loses the race but receives dividends from P3C which is bought every round and is locked up in the contract.
+- [Aqua Bank](https://aqua.xenobank.com/) - In this game you take care about whale.
+Fish lives in a protected area with other endangered species.
+Player is supposed to feed the whale using plankton in order to let it grow.
+Whale also produces oil as it consumes plankton.
+Oil and whale meat slices are requested at the Port, where they also supply plankton for feeding.
+Relax by watching fish in the aquarium grow
+- [Commonwealth Country](https://commonwealth.gg/country.html) - Generate an immutable new Country based on your ETC Address.
 - [ETCOdyssey](https://etcodyssey.com/) - Upgrade your ships to avoid raiders looking to steal your Dark Matter & Star Dust.
 Fuse in game StarDust for a percentage of the pot or convert your StarDust for ONEX Network tokens sent with 1 transaction to your wallet.
 - [Luckygames](https://luckygames.cc/) - Ethereum Classic Dice and Gambling site.